Simba-CICT/Simba-AutoTest/README.md

-# Simba-AutoTest
-Used to store Simba CICT-related documents and codes
+Here is used to store Simba CICT related documents and codes